Best Time to Visit

 Segovia has its festival in late October.
 There is also the Hay Festival in late September.

-- The fairytale-castle Alcázar, said to have been the inspiration for the castle in Disney's Sleeping Beauty.
+- The fairytale-castle Alcázar, which is said to have been the inspiration for the castle in Disney's Sleeping Beauty

 - The Museo de Arte Contemporáneo Esteban Vicente

 - Try cochinillo (roasted suckling pig) Segovia's local dish and one of the best Spanish dishes

 - The Jewish quarter - starting at Plaza del Corpus Cristi

 There are some excellent guided tours that add more into your day than you could possibly do by yourself.